It’s exciting that live and in-person events are being planned again! Check out these four trends in plant décor to consider for your next live event.

 1. Wide leaf “house style” plants

-Just as 1970s fashion is making its way back to retails stores, plants from that era are coming back as well.
-And they’re popping up in many of the live events taking place.
+Just as 1970s fashion is making its way back to retails stores, plants from that era are coming back as well and they’re popping up in many of the live events taking place.
 These wide-leaf, house style plants require little maintenance and have proven resilient.
 They also bring texture, color, and life to any space!

-Popular examples of these types of plants are: monsterra, fiddle leaf figs, birds of paradise, and rubber trees.
+Plants we have seen with the most requests?: monstera, fiddle leaf figs, birds of paradise, and rubber trees.